Berberine Supplement Designed to Support Heart Health

 With an estimated intestinal absorption of between 0.4 and 1%, which is low, there are questions surrounding its bioavailability when taken orally.
 However, in vitro studies show that the distribution of orally-ingested berberine in tissues is much greater than its concentration in blood.
 It is rapidly transported to the kidneys, muscles, heart, pancreas, liver and fat, where it is metabolized and converted into berberrubine, thalifendine and jatrorrhizine, its main active metabolites.

 Scientists are currently investigating its mechanisms of action: hundreds of studies evaluating its benefits for cardiovascular health are published each year.
-Pharmacokinetic interactions have already been observed when it is co-administered with cyclosporin A, which is used for treating auto-immune diseases, and metformin, which is used for reducing insulin resistance in type 2 diabetes.
+Pharmacokinetic interactions have already been observed when it is co-administered with cyclosporin A, which is used for treating auto-immune diseases.

 What about berberine’s side effects?